Biological Sciences Building

 J. Andrew Keightley; research associate professor of biological sciences; B.S., Ph.D.
 (University of New Mexico-Albuquerque).

-Margaret Kincaid2; teaching associate professor of biological sciences; B.A.
+Margaret Kincaid2; teaching professor of biological sciences; B.A.
 (University of Missouri – Columbia); M.S., Ph.D.
 (University of Missouri – Kansas City).

 Loretta Klamm; instructor of biological sciences; B.S.
 Creighton University, M.S.
 Creighton University.